wilkie/blog/posts/kernels_without_abstractions_general.md

 systems are shown to more easily provide greater efficiency than monolithic designs.

+Therefore, we must reject the technical argument in our inspection as to why these monolithic systems persist.
+We must look at how society affects the technical design of our systems.
+For instance, the development ease of implementing monolithic systems and the unjustified societal impetus for authority over centralized systems.
+And from this new perspective, we must come to a stronger consensus as to why certain systems designs fail.

-What we can take away from this discussion toward the creation of new systems is that it is becoming clearer that minimal interfaces are superior to unified abstractions.
+Futhermore, what we can take away from this discussion toward the creation of new systems is that it is becoming clearer that minimal interfaces are superior to unified abstractions.
 An **interface** being a thin layer that describes exactly what occurs on the other side, whereas an **abstraction** is a description